zacanger/niddesa/text/generated-translations/cullaniddesa/02-sinhala-amazon.md

 I will say, “I will make a capper for the buck,” he said.

 [Msdiv 119] (#msdiv119) {#msdiv119 .ref .msdiv} "Nothing in raggable,
-I say that this knife, which is not taking, is the decay nirvana of shit and death.
+I say that this knife, which is not taking, is the decay Nibbana of shit and death.

 [Msdiv 120] (#msdiv120) {#msdiv120 .ref .msdiv} "Some creature in remembrance Knowing this, the twinahu of this spirit did not go into the domain of the marah.
 They are the leave-off